d-ries/linux-essentials/02_installation/99_assignments.md

 ![Ubuntu_Desktop_Enter_to_Restart](../images/02/LAB_Ubuntu_Desktop_Enter_to_Restart.png)

-## Task 3
-Log in for the first time.
+## Task 3 - Login for the first time
 The very first time we login we have to go through some configuration screens:

 ?> <i class="fa-solid fa-circle-info"></i> If a window named `Software Updater` pops up we can click `Remind Me Later`